strimzi/proposals/028-service-binding.md

 Considerations:

- - In this approach a lot of work is still left up to the user to discover the cluster certificate and the bootstrap server address to use.
+ - In this approach a lot of work is still left up to the application developer to make sure their application has the correct cluster certificate and bootstrap server address.
+   - Either they would have to look up the cluster certificate and bootstrap server address and hard code it into their application or a secret in their cluster, or they would have to write custom logic into their app so that it can query the Kafka CR.

 ### 2 - Application uses multiple ServiceBinding resources